toluLikesToCode/poly-state/README.md

-# Open Store
+# Poly State

 > **Development Notice**: This project is currently under active development and hasn't been
 > published to npm yet.
 The API is stabilizing but may still change before the first release.

 A lightweight, TypeScript-first state management solution that works seamlessly with both vanilla JavaScript/TypeScript projects and React applications.
-Open Store is designed to be a powerful yet simple alternative to other state management libraries, offering a rich feature set out of the box.
+Poly State is designed to be a powerful yet simple alternative to other state management libraries, offering a rich feature set out of the box.

-## Why Open Store?
+## Why Poly State?

 **Universal Compatibility**: Write your state logic once and use it everywhere.
-Open Store's core is framework-agnostic, allowing you to manage state in any JavaScript environment, from vanilla browser scripts and server-side Node.js applications to complex React projects.
+Poly State's core is framework-agnostic, allowing you to manage state in any JavaScript environment, from vanilla browser scripts and server-side Node.js applications to complex React projects.
 This unified approach simplifies your architecture and reduces cognitive load.